Blendify/blender-manual/blender_docs/manual/data_system/files/video_formats.rst

 use **FFMPEG**.

-If you are going to do post-processing on your movie, it is best to use a frame set rendered as **OpenEXR** images; if you only want one file, then choose **AVI Raw**.
+If you are going to do post-processing on your movie, it is best to use a frameset rendered as **OpenEXR** images; if you only want one file, then choose **AVI Raw**.
 While AVI Raw is huge, it preserves the exact quality of output for post-processing.
 After post-processing (compositing and/or sequencing), you can compress it down.
-You don't want to post-process a compressed file, because the compression artifacts might throw off what you are trying to accomplish with the post-processing.
+You don't want to post-process a compressed file because the compression artifacts might throw off what you are trying to accomplish with the post-processing.

 Note that you might not want to render directly to a video format.